ocapn/ocapn/draft-specifications/CapTP Specification.md

 behavior depending on a "method".
 The method is conventionally a symbol whose value is the name of the method/behavior.
 This symbol is the first argument in a message, and the remaining arguments are the message sent to that behavior.
-This convention is followed for the CapTP bootstrap object & promises.
+This convention is followed for the CapTP bootstrap object and for promises.

 ## Ending a session

-Finally, a session may end due to an error occuring that could not be continued from or because either side wishes to end the session.
+Finally, a session may end due to an unrecoverable error or because either side wishes to end it.
 Both situations are covered by the [`op:abort`](#op-abort) message.
 When this is received the session should be severed and unresolved promises broken.

 # Promises

 Promises are a key part of CapTP.
 They are used to represent a value which is not yet known.
-They can be fullfilled with a value (including another promise), or break with an error.
+They can be fulfilled with a value (including another promise), or break with an error.

-Promises are often created by sending an `op:deliver` message, where a promise is created for the value of the response.
-They can be chained together in what is called [Promise Pipelining](#promise-pipelining), whereby messages are sent to the promise which should be delivered if promise is fulfills to a value (opposed to breaking with an error).
+Promises are often created by sending an `op:deliver` message, where they represent the eventual value of the response.
+They can be chained together in what is called [Promise Pipelining](#promise-pipelining), whereby messages are sent to the promise which should be delivered to its resolution value if it is fulfilled with a single (as opposed to breaking with an error, or fulfilled with multiple values).

 ## [Promise and Resolver Objects](#promise-objects)

 Promises work like regular objects in CapTP.
-Promises come as a pair, there is a "promise" object which represents a value and may eventually resolve to either a value or object reference or may break, either explicitly, implicitly through error handling, or via network partition.
+Promises come as a pair, there is a "promise" object which represents a value and may eventually resolve to either a value or object reference, or may break by either explicit instruction or by implicit error propagation or network partition.

 Messages can be sent to a promise as if it were the resolved object.
 These sent messages will be relayed to the eventual object if it is `fulfill`ed to one.
-There is also a "promise resolver" object which is used to provide the promise a value or break on an error.
-The resolver object has two methods:
+There is also a "promise resolver" object which is used to provide the promise one or more fulfillment values or a break reason.
+The resolver object has two
+methods:

-- `fulfill`: Provide the promise with its resolved values (success case)
+- `fulfill`: Provide the promise with its fulfillment values (success case)
 - `break`: Breaks the promise (usually due to an error)

 ### `fulfill`